 Stroud District Council deliver youth and community work to young people across the district.

-A small team of specialist youth and community workers deliver youth participation projects and programmes with and for young people and their communities.
+A small team of specialist youth and community workers deliver youth participation projects and programmes with and for young people in their communities.
 This team typically works in partnership with various SDC officers, including Neighbourhood Wardens, plus many other stakeholders in their respective community.

-Youth work in context
+Youth Work in context

-The key focus of youth work is to
+The key focus of youth work is to;

-'enable young people to develop holistically, working with them to facilitate their personal and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential’.
+'Enable young people to develop holistically, working with them to facilitate their personal and educational development, to enable them to develop their voice, influence and place in society and to reach their full potential’.
 Youth Work National Occupational Standards (2014): www.nya.org.uk

-Youth participation in context
+Youth Participation in context

 Whilst youth work seeks to promote young people's personal and social development through a wide range of activities, youth participation can be defined as them being actively involved in matters of concern to them.
 The following statement clarifies this type of youth work;

 'Youth Participation is the process by which children and young people influence decision making which brings about change in them, others, their service and their communities'.
 National Hear by Right Standards Framework: www.nya.org.uk